stazay/excel_extractor/README.md

 Previous entry in the dataframe is being checked for a match in the `queried_df_index`, to save time and extract the same information extracted as previously.
 After each entry extracted, a print statement will be made.

-5. Paste data from dataframe (df) to output workbook
+5. Paste data from dataframe (df) to output workbook.
 ````
 write_df_to_excel_workbook(
 df=df,